Jomlom/Jomlom/README.md

 17y/o student working in 2 small organisations mostly for fun with friends;

-I program in python and C#, and i do art and modelling;
+I program in python, C# and some java - i also do art and modelling;

 Most of my work is private;

-Temporarily busy with upcoming exams and so less active;

 [![Jomlom's GitHub stats](https://github-readme-stats.vercel.app/api?username=Jomlom&count_private=true&theme=dark)](https://github.com/anuraghazra/github-readme-stats)